Azhrak/spicy-tales/DEPLOYMENT.md

 1. Go to [vercel.com](https://vercel.com) and sign in
 2. Click **Add New** → **Project**
-3. Import your `spicy-tales` repository from GitHub
+3. Import your `choose-the-heat` repository from GitHub
    - If not connected, click **Add GitHub Account** and authorize Vercel

 #### Step 2: Configure Project